PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 ]
 ```

-A simple example single server configuration might look as follows.
+A simple example single server configuration dictionary might look as follows.
 Note that the keys and values in this example are all explained in the subsequent sections of this document.

 ```swift
 [